 (fall semester only)

 This course attempts to offer an introduction to today’s Spanish political and social structures.
-These can only be fully understood by taking a look to the main events that affected the country during the last century; the Civil War, the dictatorship and our triumphant entrance into democracy are just the beginning of the story.
+These can only be fully understood by taking a look to the main events that affected the country during the last century; the Civil War, the dictatorship and entrance into democracy are just the beginning of the story.
 Students are encouraged to discuss issues such as the two-party system, terrorism, religion, immigration, gender issues and national identities.
 Lessons include materials such as press articles, documentaries, social films and field trips.
+Contact hours: TBD.
+Recommended credit: TBD semester/TBD quarter hours.

 BUSI 3001 PABT